 Happy Father's Day.
 Celebrate the day by bringing dad up to the mountains for an enjoyable afternoon of free music, local beers, and great food.
 Join us on the lawn at Earl’s Lodge on Sunday, June 16 for our Blues, Brews & BBQ Concert Series with Troubadour 77, Groovement, and Dead Winter Carpenters!
 Relax on the lawn with a blanket, have a beverage, and listen to some incredible FREE live music!
 Delicious BBQ lunch and other offerings are available in Earl’s Lodge are available as well as several local brews on tap.
-There are great family-friendly activities and games for the kids including a bungee jump, climbing wall, adventure course, playground and newest activity - The Wildflower Mini Golf Course.

 12:15 pm: Troubadour 77